-In addition to the food services in the Union and Kellogg and the residence hall cafeterias, there are eleven grills or snackbars located in various parts of the campus.
+In addition to the food services in the Union, the International Program Center, Kellogg and the residence hall cafeterias, there are thirteen grills or snackbars located in various parts of the campus.
 You won't have far to go for that evening sandwich or mid-morning coffee.